-- first come first serve based on the rubric below.
+**Based on first come first serve basis and the rubric listed below.

 If you want to know how

 I review, I suggest checking out this page

 I will be looking at how I perceive your site upon entering - this includes any introductions, overall neatness and how well I can navigate your site.

 I will be looking at the color scheme of your site, how well the images/colors go together, the size of your layout as well as overall neatness and accessibility to all main sections of your site.

 I will be looking at use of grammar and spelling throughout the site.

 Content & Quality-